 We also offer our students a wealth of careers resources and guidance.
 To find out more about the career support available to our students, please visit our global employability page.

-Is distance learning right for you?
+Is distance learning and online study right for you?

 Most of our programmes are designed to be studied online, independently.
 Our students benefit from the flexibility to choose where and when they study at a pace that fits their lifestyle.

 The distance learning aspect of this programme was essential.
 It was the only way I could further my learning and knowledge whilst working.

 There are many advantages to studying by distance learning, but some challenges include effective time management and the lack of social interaction.
 If you prefer structured study support in a traditional learning environment, you can attend classes for many of our programmes at a Recognised Teaching Centre.

 Study at a local teaching centre.